yuno-payments/yuno-docs/reference/Payments/payment-examples/wallet.md

 ## Nupay Enrollment

-Example of a request for creating a payment Nupay Enrollment.
+Example of a request for creating a payment using Nupay Enrollment.
 Below are examples of a request and the received response for successful payment creation.
 The request is presented using the cURL format, and the response is a JSON object.

 ```curl Request (cURL)
 curl --location 'https://api-sandbox.y.uno/v1/payments' \